 How does fear lead to heart attacks?

-When animals are faced with a fight or flight scenario, their bodies produce adrenaline which allows them to disregard physical boundaries and effortlessly move heavier objects or run faster than usual.
-Rabbits, for instance, ramp up their heart rate when feeding in order to increase the circulation of blood throughout their muscles, allowing them to take deeper breaths and be better prepared for defense if needed.
+In moments of flight or fight, animals’ bodies produce adrenaline that enables them to defy physical limitations and move heavy objects with ease or run faster than ever before.
+Take rabbits as an example – they ramp up their heart rate when consuming food so that blood flows more easily throughout their muscles, allowing them to take deeper breaths and be better prepared for any defense-related needs.

 Rabbits